-The current receivable of \$200,000 is expected to be collected over the next three years.
-There are two payments of \$50,000 due in the next fiscal year (totaling \$100,000), with the remaining spread over the following two years (\$50,000 each year).
+The current receivable of \$100,000 is expected to be collected over the next two years.
+There are two payments of \$50,000 due (totaling \$100,000), spread over the next two fiscal years (\$50,000 each year).
 It is recorded at its net realizable value.
 Pledges receivable that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 No discount was recognized on the financial statements because the discounted amount is not material.